Charleston, Mississippi

 Charleston is a city in north central Mississippi and one of the two county seats of Tallahatchie County, which is located on both sides of the Tallahatchie River.
-This city is located east of the river and its population was 2,193 at the 2010 census.
+This city is located east of the river and, as of the 2020 census, had a population of 1,884.

 History

 The original county seat, Old Tillatoba, was discovered to have a defective land title, so the seat was removed to Charleston in 1837.

 The Charleston Female school, established in 1852, flourished for several years.
 The Tallahatchie Herald, a Democratic weekly newspaper, was established in 1892.
 In 1901, the Charleston Bank was established.
 By the early 1900s, Charleston had a brick courthouse and jail, three churches, schools, a Masonic hall, an Odd Fellows lodge, and two cotton gins.
 Its leading agricultural staple was cotton.
 The population in 1906 was 800.

 In 1931, a magnitude 4.6 earthquake occurred in Charleston, the most powerful earthquake recorded in Mississippi.